-- 1. Eighteen stewards shall be annually appointed, for the regulation of the grand festival, under the direction of the grand master.
-They shall also assist in conducting the arrrangements made for the quarterly communications and other meetings of the grand lodge. - 2.
-The stewards for the year 1816 shall be appointed, by the grand master, from eighteen different lodges, each of which lodges shall, in future, recommend one of its subscribing members, who must be a master mason, to be presented, by the former steward of that lodge, for the approbation and appointment of the grand master.
+1. Eighteen stewards shall be annually appointed, for the regulation of the grand festival, under the direction of the grand master.
+They shall also assist in conducting the arrangements made for the quarterly communications and otherwise first and otherwise features.

+tions and other meetings of the grand lodge.

+2. The stewards for the year 1816 shall be appointed, by the grand master, from eighteen different lodges, each of which lodges shall, in future, recommend one of its subscribing members, who must be a master mason, to be presented, by the former steward of that lodge, for the approbation and appointment of the grand master.